OCA/website/website_sale_line_total/README.rst

-This module extends the functionality of website_sale by adding separate columns for "Unit Price" and the total "Price" (based on quantity) in the shopping cart lines at checkout.
+This module extends the functionality of website_sale by adding separate columns for "Unit Price" and the total "Price" (based on quantity) in the shopping cart lines at checkout and payment.

 Usage
 =====